Munazir1533/Munazir1533/README.md

 ### Interests
 👀 I have a keen interest in the following areas:
+ -VLSI
+ -Analog Electronics
 - Analog Design
 - Digital Electronics
+- Digital Design

 ### Current Learning
-🌱 Currently, I am exploring my interests in analog design .
+🌱 Currently, I am exploring my interests in VSLI, Digital design & analog design .
 I am dedicated to expanding my knowledge and skills in these domains.

 ### Collaboration
 💞 I am looking to collaborate with individuals who share similar interests in analog design and VLSI.
 If you are working in these areas or have a project related to them, I would be excited to collaborate and contribute.